circleci/circleci-docs/jekyll/_cci2/high-availability.md

 ### Backing Up Encryption Keys

-If you are running `1.48.4` or later, you need to backup encryption keys.
-The encryption keys are stored in the Service machine and used to encrypt various sensitive data.
+If you are running `1.48.4` or later, you must backup encryption keys.
+The encryption keys are stored in the Service machine and are used to encrypt various sensitive data.

-**Note:** losing the encryption keys may lead to the unrecoverable data inconsistency as we don't have a mean to decrypt the data without correct keys.
+**Note:** Losing the encryption keys may lead to the unrecoverable data inconsistency because CircleCI does not decrypt  data without the correct keys.

-The encryption keys are plain text files, so you can backup them up very easily.
-Simply backing up `/data/circle/circleci-encryption-keys/` directory and store it in a secure place.
+The encryption keys are plain text files for easy backup from the `/data/circle/circleci-encryption-keys/` directory and should then be stored it in a secure place.

-Restoring is also very simple: just restore the directory to the same place.
-Please note that this needs to be done **before stating up CircleCI**.
+Restore the directory to the same location **before** starting up CircleCI.